 The Carriophum blight creates Carriophors via exposure to the saliva of existing Carriophors.
 The infectious agent is the Blighteria carriophum bacterium, which can only live in rotting or partially rotting flesh.

-It was created through Micro's experimentation with the Lunarwild blight to create a zombie-like disease as a "gift" to Blight around the late 1500s, after the "mindless blights" were eradicated.
+It was created through Micro's experimentation with the Lunarwild blight to create a zombie-like disease as a "gift" to Blight around 1601, after the "mindless blights" were eradicated.
 Blight then further refined the blight before releasing it to the world in the form it is known as today.

 Carriophors eat and completely disintegrate dead or rotting material, normally carcasses left behind by Lunarwilds.
 Like vultures, they eat the carcass down to the bones, leaving only basic compounds that nourish the soil below.
 Typically, they follow a pack of Lunarwilds or some are mixed into the group.
 They are completely blind, but their sense of smell and hearing is extremely acute to make up for this loss of sight, and they recognize decaying flesh by the smell.